 Photo: a painting by me of a piece of Cansalada also made by me…

-The Italians call it Pancetta, the French say Petit Salé and in local Patois it’s called Cansalada… Whatever way you say it, the homemade version has nothing whatsoever to do with the supermarket variety.
-Try making this – it’s super easy, tastes like magic and keeps for months.
+The Italians call it Pancetta, the French say Petit Salé and in local Patois it’s called Cansalada… Whatever you call it, this dry-cured, homemade version has nothing whatsoever to do with the supermarket variety.
+It’s super easy to make, tastes like magic and keeps for months.

 2kg pork belly, skin on